Published March 21, 2026 · Updated July 31, 2026

 How to get started:

-- Install GPT Master from the Chrome Web Store — free, no account required, works in under a minute
+- Install GPT Master from the Chrome Web Store: free, works in under a minute

-- Your existing ChatGPT sidebar gets folders, search, and organization features instantly
+- Your existing ChatGPT sidebar gets folders and organization features instantly

 Which Method Should You Use?